justpaulmiguel/Web1Proj/README.md

 Create tasks here for everyone to see and pick which one would you like to work on.

 - Continue Designing (will be broken up later)
-- Add logic to update page title based from the page

 Admin